tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

   message provided in the handshake.
 * Verify that the certificate has the correct extensions that allow the use of Delegated credentials.

+Clients that receive Delegated credentials that are valid for more than 7 days MUST terminate the connection with an "illegal_parameter" alert.

 # Delegated Credentials